wcn4/CMPSC221/README.md

 # CMPSC221
 Code for CMPSC221 at Penn State

-This is a private repository owned by Bill Neubauer
+This is a repository owned by Bill Neubauer